gtri/upstage/docs/source/user_guide/how_tos/entity_naming.rst

         print(different)
         >>> [<__main__.Different object at 0x000001FFAB28BE10>]

-Note that entity groups are inheritable, that you can inherit from ``NamedUpstageEntity`` and retrieve the instance without needing an Actor, and that it's simple to create an instance of
-``UpstageBase`` to get access to the required methods.
+Note that entity groups are inheritable and that you can inherit from ``NamedUpstageEntity`` and retrieve the instance without needing an Actor.
+You may also create an instance of ``UpstageBase`` to get access to the required methods.